CONSTITUTION AND BY-LAWS

 Calling of A Lay Elder

-The calling of any man to the position of Lay - Elder requires that that man have been recognized and called by the congregation to the office of Elder, according to the process described in Article 6, Section 2.
-In addition, however, the church must be given adequate opportunity to assess the gifts of any potential Elder and, before being asked to express its judgment, must receive assurance from the Elders that, having interviewed the man concerned, they are in no doubt as to his wholehearted assent to the Statement of Faith and Church Covenant.
-Notice of the nomination of a man to be called as Elder must be given at two Sunday morning services following the nomination, prior to the vote at a members’ meeting.
-Such a man may then be called by the Elders to serve as an Elder in assistance to the lead Pastor and Pastor(s).
+The calling of any man to the position of Lay - Elder requires that that man have been recognized and called by the congregation to the office of Elder, according to the process described in Article 6.2.
+In addition, however, the church must be given adequate opportunity to assess the gifts of any potential Elder and, before being asked to express its judgment, must receive assurance from the Elders that, having interviewed and trained the man concerned, they are in no doubt as to his wholehearted assent to the church’s Statement of Faith and Church Covenant.
+Notice of the ordination of a man to be called as Elder must be given by following the ordination process described in 7.2 prior to the vote of the covenant members.

 Calling of a Deacon

-In the calling a candidate to the office of Deacon, the same basic process of calling an Elder must be followed, according to the process described in Article 6, Section 6.
-Notice of the nomination of a candidate to be called as Deacon must be given at two Sunday morning services following the nomination, prior to the vote at a members’ meeting.
+In the calling a candidate to the office of Deacon, the same basic process of calling an Elder must be followed, according to the process described in Article 6.3 and Article 7.2.
+Notice of the ordination of a man to be called as Deacon must be given by following the ordination process described in 7.2 prior to the vote of the covenant members.

 Section Three: Meetings of the Elders

 Elders meet on the third Monday of every month to discuss matters pertaining to the ministry and membership of the church.
 The meeting may take place on a different Monday if it is agreed upon by the Elders in advance.
-Members may request to meet with the Elders to discuss matters pertaining to the church, and the Elders will work to accommodate such meetings..
-Notice of other meetings of the Elders shall be given to each Elder at least five days in advance.
-Notice may be oral and the minutes of the Elders meeting shall so indicate the reason for the meeting.
+Members may request to meet with the Elders to discuss matters pertaining to the church, and the Elders will work to accommodate such meetings.
 Elders may meet anywhere.
 When an emergency or impromptu meeting is required, those Elders attending so long as a quorum of Elders is present, may transact the required business.
-Minutes shall be taken at all Elders meetings.
+Minutes shall be taken at all Elders meetings and the annual business meeting.
 Minutes shall be made available to all Elders within 72 hours of the meeting and sent via email.
 The Secretary of the Corporation shall maintain minutes of all Elders meetings and store them digitally.
-The following business matters require (2/3) two-thirds vote of all active Elders: (1) matters of salary; (2) discipline of an Elder or the members of his immediate family (in such case, the Elder in question must abstain); (3) voting for potential Pastor/Elder candidates; and (4) amendments to the By-Laws.
+The following business matters require a majority vote of all active Elders: (1) matters of salary; (2) discipline of an Elder or the members of his immediate family (in such case, the Elder in question must abstain); (3) voting for potential Pastor/Elder candidates; and (4) amendments to the By-Laws.
 All other matters before the Elders will be determined by a prayerful and majority agreement of the Elders quorum.
-Two-thirds of the Elders of the church shall constitute a quorum.
+Two-thirds of the Elders of the church shall constitute a quorum if possible, if not, the majority is sufficient.
 The minutes shall record the vote of any business matter.

 Article 8: Financial Policies